qupath/qupath-docs/docs/tutorials/cell_detection.rst

 A threshold of around 0.1 looks like it is likely to perform well (note, the threshold that was actually used was 0.2... therefore we should expect few, false positives, but we may have missed a small number of some true positive cells and instead classified them as negative).

 .. note::
-  The fact that a considerable number of the cells appear to have *negative* DAB OD staining (i.e. values below zero) - which ought not to be possible - the histogram suggests that the stain separation has not been perfect.
+  The fact that a considerable number of the cells appear to have *negative* DAB OD staining (i.e. values below zero) -- which ought not to be possible -- in the histogram suggests that the stain separation has not been perfect.

-  A small proportion of negative values is generally tolerable because of the inherent limitations in trying to quantify DAB staining in imperfect images, however the situation can (and in this case probably should) be improved using the *Estimate stains* command.
+  A small proportion of negative values is generally tolerable because of the inherent limitations in trying to quantify DAB staining in imperfect images, however the situation can (and in this case probably should) be improved using the :doc:`Estimate stain vectors <separating_stains>` command.
   However, it is important to note that when the stain estimates are improved then all cell detection should be repeated.

 Analyze additional annotations